wilsonte-umich/resection-seq/README.md

 are found in folder Bazzano_2021.

-The pipeline must also be provided with file ResectionMasterStrainTable.txt; once again, an apprropriate file is provided for the original paper in folder Bazzano_2021.
+The pipeline must also be provided with file ResectionMasterStrainTable.txt; once again, an appropriate file is provided for the original paper in folder Bazzano_2021.

 After pipeline steps 'align', 'collapse' and 'crosstab' have